kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 Imagine you have a sealed container half filled with water.
 Some of the water molecules will have sufficient kinetic energy to escape from the surface (evaporate) and other molecules following their escape will re-enter the liquid (condense).
 Over time the system will reach a steady-state where the rates of evaporation and condensation are the same.
 In equilibrium, the pressure exerted by the vapor on the liquid is called the *vapor pressure*.
 It is a property of the fluid depends on the fluid's temperature.

-For example, at room temperature the vapor pressure of water is about 2.4 kPa (atmospheric pressure is about 101 kPa).
+For example, at room temperature the <a href="https://kdusling.github.io/teaching/Applied-Fluids/WaterProperties?T=20C">vapor pressure of water</a> is about 2.3 kPa (atmospheric pressure is about 101 kPa).
 If the ambient pressure is brought below this value water will boil at room temperature as seen in the following movie.

 <div class="photo" style="width: 600px;">